gus-campos/Survive-Between-Stars/README.md

 Don't let the enemy's spaceships get to you. \
 Shoot them down, keep on moving and dash out of the way. \
-The longer you survive, the faster they get.
+The longer you survive, the faster they chase you.

 ### Controls